-If excess FSEOG funds remain in the spring term after all spring Pell recipients with a low SAI have received \$100 FESOG, the remaining funds will next be offered to spring Pell recipients based upon the next lowest SAI to the highest SAI.
-Funds may then be offered to students with the lowest SAI's who are not receiving a Pell Grant.
-Each offer from any excess funds will be for the spring term only and will be \$100.
-This is known as the "FSEOG second selection group."
+If excess FSEOG funds remain in the spring term after all spring Pell recipients with an EFC of 0 have been awarded, funds will next be awarded to spring Pell recipients based upon the next lowest EFC to the highest EFC.
+Each award from any excess funds will be for the spring semester only and will be \$100.